Blazemeter/taurus/site/dat/docs/JMeter.md

         my-hostname: www.prod.com
         log_level.jmeter: DEBUG
 ```
-You can use properties in different parts of JMeter parameters to tune your script behaviour.
-Variables are more static things and can be used on scenario level only.
+You can use properties in different parts of JMeter parameters to tune your script behaviour:
 ```yaml
 execution:
 - concurrency: ${__P(my_conc,3)}    # use `my_conc` prop or default=3 if property isn't found